reflex-dev/reflex-web/docs/library/forms/form.md

                             "Username already taken",
                             # this is a workaround:
                             # `force_match` does not work without `match`
-                            # In this case, we do not want client side validation
+                            # This case does not want client side validation
                             # and intentionally not set `required` on the input
                             # so "valueMissing" is always false
                             match="valueMissing",